hitbear/h_urlencoding/README.md

 How fast is this program?

-Use the shell script in the time_measurement directory to run a challange.
+Use the shell script in the `time_measurement` directory to run a challange.

+This script calculates multiple times the urlencoding of an example string (see the two variations below) and measures the time.
+After this we compare the everage duration.
+The following output of the script shows that sed needs more time.

+    Number of tests: 5000
+    Mean duration sed:
+    .00332600000000000000
+    Mean duration Rust :
+    .00129280000000000000

 ### With sed alias